 Minimum Fund Balance Policy.
 The District's policy manual states that the unrestricted fund balance of the General Fund target should represent no less than three months and no more than six months of operating expenditures.
-The portion of the Special Revenue Funds fund balance derived from property taxes will be legally restricted.
-The remaining fund balance amount will be targeted at a minimum level of 25% of annual budgeted expenditures.
+The Recreation Fund's remaining fund balance amount will be targeted at a minimum level of 25% of annual budgeted expenditures.